StarkX18/LLD/design-patterns/creational/singleton/Readme.md

 How to handle?
 1.  set the static ptr to new object at class load time -> even before a constructor is called!
 -> even handles concurrency!
-But class load times becomes slow - > and
+But class load times becomes slow.

 P1 --- application startup time increases
 Eager loading - our case - create in advance - even before application runs!